Start Ups Loan FAQs

 A Start Up Loan is a loan to help you start your business.
 The loan is a personal loan given for business purposes.
 Your loan application will be considered according to the needs of your business.

 Loans start from £500 and go up to £25,000.
-Please note that the Start Up Loans Company lends on the basis of need – so your business plan and cash flow forecast should demonstrate to you how much you need to borrow.
+Please note that we lend on the basis of need – so your business plan and cash flow forecast should demonstrate to you how much you need to borrow.

 It is currently set at a fixed rate of interest – 6% nominal.

 You are required to pay back the loan within 1-5 years.
 The exact term will be agreed with by CWRT as part of your application process.

 Anybody living in the West Midlands at least 18 years of age, at the time of application can apply for a Start Up Loan.
 You may have already started your business, but you must not have been trading for longer than a period of 24 months.
 You must have the legal right to remain in England, Northern Ireland or Wales for the duration of your loan term and the right to be self-employed.